NickBulbeck/th_project5/readme.md

 SEARCH BUTTON...
 Is supposed to filter only the results on the page.
 But by submitting the page, the page re-loads.
 So, we'll kind of need to prevent default, I'd say.
 We explicitly DON'T want to refresh the page.

+FOTIE NON-DUPLICATE THINGY
+Probably need to just create a number based on employee.gender and the id number thing I've created.
+Maybe a random number between 0 and 3 for each time the screen is updated.